|Crest Of Cascadia

 The technology harnessed by the atomic age included Microwaves, Television, Nuclear Energy, Advancements in computing, and adoption of Micro-Reactors for planes.
 In Cascadia, intercity rail lines were powered by small reactors, and sensors for early automatic doors were developed. nuclear medicine also was developed for treating types of cancers and infections that most normal antibiotics could not.
 In 1949 the King Directory passed the Nuclear Responsibility and Waste Management Act. this act saw that spent nuclear waste would be the problem of the government, and not citizens, and many deposits for waste were built around the nation.
 However, due to a more conservative world, and the McCarthy trials in the United States, a conservative wave voted him out of office in 1950 for a leader who ran on using nuclear weaponry for defense.
 One individual who sought to harness nuclear for it's ulterior motives, was Robert Ellington.
 He ran on a platform of modernization through defense, and was the Eighth Director of Cascadia from 1950-1955.

 Ellington passed several austerity measures, social service cuts to northern provinces, and repealed many acts that Dejouge had passed.
 An atomic weapon was eventually developed in 1953 in secret, and a test of the weapon deep underneath the Salazar Mountains was successful.
 Cascadia was now an atomic armed nation.
-The world would not know of this until the 1980s during the end of the civil war.
+The world would not know of this until the 1990s after the end of the civil war.

 However, due to the now unpopular Ellington passing as many laws as the British colonists did, the 1955 election saw a 41% Swing to the left.
 Running for the new formed Green Party of Cascadia, a 43 year old Santiago Moreno was elected the Ninth Director of Cascadia, in office between 1955-1965.
 A child of immigrant parents, Moreno revolutionized the social laws of the nation.
 His famous Social Contract Act of 1957 saw that any vote for the wellbeing of citizens, would be only by citizens.
 Moreno also went on a change against corruption, with nearly fifty Directory members being removed over his tenure.
 Following the Social Contract Act, many previously repealed policies were cemented into the national charter.
 Cases such as Brown Vs Ines, Bergen Vs Rona, and Moreno Vs Law, lead to the passage of the Cascadian Civil Rights Act of 1958, the passage of the Cascadian Family Structure Act of 1963, and the passage of the Cascadia Bodily Autonomy Act of 1965, respectively.
 While Civil Rights and Abortion protections were immediately accepted by the population, many did not see much happening with Same Sex Marriage, as it had been passed, but only very few had actually gotten married.